 - Faith abuse

 If there are any indicators that we are made aware of then all information will be recorded and kept on file.
 This information will be kept confidential.
-All information will be reported to the manager and Designated Safeguarding Lead, Carly Summers, who will deal with the case.
+All information will be reported to the manager and Designated Safeguarding Lead, Dawn Mitchell, who will deal with the case.

 The Surrey MASH should be contacted if you would like to report a concern about the safety of a child, young person or an adult.
 Their details are as follow: